International-IT-projects/writing/README.md

 ### Create HA infrastructure
 Your company may sign a HA contract for some specific softwares.
 Thus you are required to create HA infrastructure

 ### Patching the servers
 Sometimes software requirements may change and you may be required to upgrade server software.
+Some actions requires higher knowledge than others.

 ## Player stats